roaked/roaked.github.io/content/docs/code/bin-packing/genetic-algorithm.md

 {{< /hint>}}

-In the initial benchmark, the GA underwent testing with the parameters: population size (nPop) = 50, crossover probability (pc) = 0.2, and mutation probability (pm) = 0.8.
+In the initial benchmark, the GA underwent testing with the parameters: population size `nPop = 50`, crossover probability `pc = 0.2`, and mutation probability `pm = 0.8`.
 A single simulation's outcome is depicted as follows:

 ![wqdj](https://live.staticflickr.com/65535/53359214487_89cbbc4d1d.jpg)